 6 injured after Israeli settlers attack high school near Nablus

-Settlers confront Palestinian in Burin in an undated photo
+Settlers confront Palestinians in Burin in an undated photo

 NABLUS (Ma'an) -- Six Palestinians were injured in clashes after Israeli settlers attacked a high school south of Nablus on Thursday, according to a Palestinian Authority official.